 c.
 Do Not Track.
 We do not respond to browser-based “do not track” signals.
 We do not have any third parties that push content to our site.

 d.
 US – EU Privacy Shield.
-The United States Department of Commerce and the European Commission have agreed on a set of data protection principles (the “Privacy Shield Principles”) to enable U.S. companies to satisfy the EU law requirement that all personal information transferred from the European Economic Area (“EEA”) to the United States be adequately protected.
-EDL has elected to participate in the Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of all personal data received from the EEA.
+The United States Department of Commerce and the European Commission have agreed on a set of data protection principles (the “Privacy Shield Principles”) to enable U.S. companies to satisfy the EU and the United Kingdom laws requiring that all personal information transferred from the European Economic Area (“EEA”) and the United Kingdom to the United States be adequately protected.
+EDL has elected to participate in the Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of all personal data received from the EEA and the United Kingdom.
 We certify that we adhere to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
 To learn more about the Privacy Shield program, and to view our certification or find more information on the Privacy Shield, please visit www.privacyshield.gov or at our EDL Privacy Shield Policy.

 e.
 EU General Data Protection Regulation 2018.
 The General Data Protection Regulation (GDPR), which will apply from 25 May 2018, creates consistent data protection rules across Europe.
-It applies to companies that are based in the European Union and global companies that process personal data about individuals in the EU.
+It applies to companies that are based in the European Union and global companies that process personal data about individuals in the EU and the United Kingdom.
 In summary, the GDPR gives consumers the rights of access, rectification, automated decision making and profiling, as well as the rights to erasure, restrict processing, data portability and object.
 You may learn more about GDPR through the European Commissions page under Data Protection.

 SECTION 2 – USE OF YOUR DATA.